Multi-Agent-io/feecc-registry-demo/README.md

 docker compose up -d --build
 ```

-> It may happen that you already have and IPFS instance or Robonomics Node running on your PC.
+> It may happen that you already have an IPFS instance or Robonomics Node running on your PC.
 With that occured,
 > some containers (`ipfsnode` and `robonomics`) will fail to start, skip it

 ## Run